 Serve Limburger cheese with a good rye bread

-Limburger cheese has the distinction of being the most pungent cheese in the world.
-It originated in Belgium but is now made mostly by the Germans.
+Limburger cheese is renowned for being the most pungent cheese in the world.
+It originated in Belgium but is now made mainly by the Germans.
 It has a soft, creamy texture and a taste that’s earthy, almost meaty in flavor.
-Although many people swear by the taste of this German Stinky cheese, a high regard for the odor definitely must be acquired.
-The famous aroma is due to Brevibacterium linens (an enzyme partly responsible for the smell of the human body) breaking down certain proteins which lie on the surface of the cheese giving rise to what can only be described as a “stinky” odor.
-(It smells like feet… really stinky teenage boy feet.)
+Although many people swear by the taste of this German stinky cheese, a high regard for the odor definitely must be acquired.
+The famous aroma is due to Brevibacterium linens, an enzyme partly responsible for the smell of the human body, which breaks down certain proteins on the surface of the cheese, giving rise to that “stinky” odor.
+(It smells like feet, really stinky teenage boy feet.)

 Liederkranz Cheese